This Fresh Berry Tart will be one of your favorite summer desserts. Light, refreshing, and beautiful, it’s always a show-stopper!

-Transfer dough to a large piece of plastic wrap.
-Using the plastic wrap, knead the dough a few times until it becomes one smooth piece.
-Flatten into a 6-inch disc.
-Wrap well and refrigerate for 30 minutes or freeze for 10 minutes until firm enough to put into the tart pan.
+Form the dough into a disc.
+Transfer the dough to a large piece of plastic wrap.
+Use the plastic wrap to knead the dough a few times, until it’s smooth.
+Press into a 6-inch disc, wrap it with the plastic, and refrigerate for 30 minutes or freeze for 10 minutes, or until it’s firm.

 To make the pastry cream: